aws-samples/serverless-patterns/apigw-sqs-rest/README.md

   "message": "sample message from API Gateway"
 }

-3. Copy the SQS Queue name from the deploy output and check the message received in the SQS queue
+3. Copy the SQS Queue URL from the deploy output and check the message received in the SQS queue using below command by replacing {Queue URL } to the actual URL value you copied from output aws sqs receive-message --queue-url {Queue URL} --attribute-names All --message-attribute-names All --max-number-of-messages 10

 ## Cleanup